 We're almost out of time, so I have just two more questions for you.
 First, what is something that looks, for you, like the kind of problem in health that machine learning is going to be able to solve soon?
 What's a breakthrough we can hope to pick up the newspaper and read about in five years, something really potentially big that is within our grasp, but just a little out of our reach?

-I think the third one is the use of computers in the context of image-based diagnosis, and that’s an area that I used to work in when I was at Stanford—where you show an image of a tumor biopsy sample, or a radiology image, or a 3D Cat Scan of a patient, and they’re able to discover things that are not visible to a physician.
-Or maybe only to a small subset of truly expert physicians—most of whom were… In most cases, you’re not going to be lucky enough to be the one that they look at.
+I think the third one is the use of computers in the context of image-based diagnosis, and that's an area that I used to work in when I was at Stanford—where you show an image of a tumor biopsy sample, or a radiology image, or a 3D Cat Scan of a patient, and they're able to discover things that are not visible to a physician.
+Or maybe only visible to a small subset of truly expert physicians, but in most cases, you're not going to be lucky enough to be the one that they look at.

 So I think that's an area where we will also see big advancements.
 These are just three off of the top of my head in the medical space, but I am sure there are others.